trufont/trufont/docs/undo.md

 To handle the actual undo/redo actions, the "Command Patterns" is commonly used.
 [This article](http://www.informit.com/articles/article.aspx?p=2471643&seqNum=5) contains an explanation.
-In short, it's about tracking commands, and their reverse.
+In short, it's about tracking commands, and their inversions.
 We apply action `xyz` to the object, and action `abc` will reverse that operation.

 This approach should be compared to a more state-based approach, where one freezes the state of an object, which can then be used to reinstate that